nev3rm0re/dev-proxy/JOURNAL.md

 ## 2025-01-19

 Added "Server settings" - allows to work on `/` path for default project, set up "server name" instead of "domain" for proxying.

+## 2025-01-22

+Keep messing up serving frontend, need to come up with a better solution.
+Decided to serve it under a different port.